 - Under the Email notifications section, click the Manage button next to the email(s) labeled Customer that you’d like to send out to multiple recipients.

-- From the same screen, you can enter a subject, email heading, and additional content for your email.
+- From the same screen, you can enter a subject line, email heading, and additional content for your email.
 You can also select the email type i.e. plain text, HTML, or multipart.
+This works like an email template.

 - Click the Save changes button to proceed.